BestCoffeeMakersInfo☕️

 Rating: 4.5 Stars

-A really cool thing you can do with this model is the capability to brew a whole 5 cup carafe of coffee; as well as the option to brew a 14-oz tumbler size which is great for those days when you’re on the go.
+A really cool thing you can do with this model is the capability to brew a whole 5-cup carafe of coffee and the option to brew a 14-oz tumbler size, which is great for those days when you’re on the go.
 Both settings will let you do just that in addition to your cup-of-joe ritual easily.

 Model Name